 ...we cater our language so everyone can understand what we do without any need for prior knowledge about cybersecurity.
 We believe anything else is insincere.
 Some cybersecurity companies even deliberately promote fear and utilise scare-tactics to sell their solutions.
 They benefit from making digital threats out to be overly complex, in order to make their customers believe their purportedly matching complex systems, are needed to meet the threat.

-More often however, the complexity arises from the accidental tendency of entire cybersecurity industry to continuously behave reactively, always playing catch-up to the latest hacking methods… On top of that, every time a new technologically innovative threat arises, it is naturally given a particular technological explanation, and a mirroring technological fix, but then for no apparent reason given a matching obscure high-tech name too.
+More often however, the complexity arises from the accidental tendency of the entire cybersecurity industry to continuously behave reactively, always playing catch-up to the latest hacking methods and cyber-exploits… On top of that, every time a novel threat arises, it is naturally given a particular technological explanation, and a mirroring technological fix.
+But then for no apparent reason, it is given a matching obscure high-tech name too.
 As of such, some of the latest cybersecurity software advances has created entirely new niche-markets with dense abbreviations including SIEM, ISACA, IDS/IDP, and CND —straight forward stuff right?

-We find this ridiculous.
+We find all this vey silly.
 Everyone from the CEO to the floor manager in your company should be able to understand why and how their cybersecurity solutions are protecting the organisation against hackers.
-Besides this, we believe we can approach the issue a little more clever, by flipping the script instead of always reacting to the bad guys’ antics.
+Besides this, we believe we can approach the issue a little more cleverly, by flipping the script instead of always reacting to the bad guys’ antics.
 There is no need to follow suit, if you deny the game that they have started.

 Our approach is not a game changer, it’s a game non-starter.

 The way we think about and work with cybersecurity, is divided into two large areas, divided by how hackers and cyber-criminals begin to play their games: